NetMind

 NetMind Technologies was an Internet software company founded in February 1996 by Matt Freivald, Mark Richards and Alan Noble.

 The company pioneered Internet change detection and notification (CDN) at a time when most companies were still focused on Internet search.

-For example, NetMind was the first company to develop so-called persistent search for automatically notifying users of changed search results, a capability developed only much later in products such as Google Alerts.
+About

+Origins

 NetMind started at the Tech Farm Ventures incubator in Sunnyvale and then rapidly expanded into a headquarters in Campbell and an engineering office in Santa Cruz, California, growing to 60 employees.

+Innovation and market presence

+NetMind was the first company to develop so-called persistent search for automatically notifying users of changed search results, a capability developed only much later in products such as Google Alerts.
 NetMind's popular "Mind-it" change detection and notification service amassed over 6 million users in less than 4 years.
-The product was also used by companies like Boeing, eBay, etc.

-In May 1999, NetMind was named one of Upside Magazine's Hot 100 industry startups.
+The product was also used by companies like Boeing, eBay, etc. In May 1999, NetMind was named one of Upside Magazine's Hot 100 industry startups.

+Acquisition

 In February 2000, NetMind was acquired by Puma Technologies later renamed Intellisync and in turn acquired by Nokia in 2005.

+Patents and legacy

-NetMind was granted five US patents in the area of change detection.
-Change detection and notification (CDN) is assigned to TCP/IP port 2412 with IANA port numbers.
+NetMind was granted five US patents in the area of change detection: